DEFRA/defra-docker-node/README.md

 Images should be tagged according to the Dockerfile version and the version of Node on which the image is based.
 For example, for Dockerfile version `1.0.0` based on Node `12.16.0`, the built image would be tagged `1.0.0-node12.16.0`.

+Any new features or changes to supported Node or Alpine versions will be published as `minor` version updates.
+Any breaking changes to dependencies or how images can be consumed will be published as `major` updates.

 ## Example files

 `Dockerfile.web` - This is an example web project, that requires a build step to create some static files that are used by the web front end.